Legal pages in your Ecwid store

 The shipping info page explains your delivery policy and may include the following information:

-- what items are allowed for shipment
+- What items are allowed for shipment

-- terms of delivery
+- Terms of delivery

-- how to handle returns
+- How you handle returns

 The payment info page should cover all possible questions about payment methods in your store.

 There is a number of online tools for generating various templates for privacy policies, terms of service, etc. You can use such services to create content for your legal pages that would be streamlined and up to date – for example, https://termsfeed.com, http://www.iubenda.com.
 Please remember to check it with professional lawyers before adding the legal pages to your store.

 Legal Docs for Online Stores: Protection and Trust [with Templates]